Departamento-TI/cenabast-tienda/README.md

 By default, webserver will be exposed on port 4000.
 Opensearch dashboard will be exposed on port 5601.

+In developer environment, Lookbook UI is accesible via `/lookbook` path.
+Mails are sent using `letter_oppener`, Web UI is accesible via `/letter_opener` path.

 ### Install tools for style/security checks locally and to run Git hooks (Overcommit)

 ```